- 1 The Point, Saranac, NY

 A throwback summer-camp vibe is palpable at the family-owned Mohonk Mountain House, where the calendar of activities reads as long as your arm.
 Though the 1869 resort resembles something of a Victorian castle, the pleasures here are simple: hiking, biking, paddle boarding, and otherwise exploring some of the 40,000 acres of Hudson Valley forest that surround neighboring Lake Mohonk.
 There’s also enough to keep people with more discerning palettes occupied, including a 30,000-square-foot spa, a chef’s table and gourmet tasting menu in the dining room kitchen, and the new lushly-furnished Grove Lodge, a six-room guest house intended for family – and maybe even summer-camp – reunions.

-Ritz-Carlton Reynolds Plantation, Greensboro, GA
+The Ritz-Carlton Reynolds, Lake Oconee, Greensboro, GA

 There’s more to love at this genteel waterfront getaway than golf, though there’s plenty of that thanks to five world-class courses and 99 holes designed by legendary architects Tom Fazio, Rees Jones, and Jack Nicklaus.
 The resort offers southern hospitality in spades with its sweeping views of magnolia-lined paths and Lake Oconee.
 Soothing spa treatments using regional elements such as grits and honey make it difficult to engage in more active pursuits (unless you count the golf-ball massage as sport), and the effect is all but amplified in 251 spacious rooms with marble baths.
 One thing you'll find well worth the effort?
 A nightly bonfire where guests toast up s’mores under the stars.